ACS Award For Computers In Chemical & Pharmaceutical Research

-Born in 1942 in New York City, where he also grew up, Mark Gordon obtained a Ph.D. in chemistry in 1967 at Carnegie Institute of Technology under the guidance of 1998 chemistry Nobel Laureate John A. Pople.
-After a stint as a postdoc, he joined the faculty of North Dakota State University in 1970.
-In 1992, he moved to ISU, where, in addition to his professorship, he is also director of the Applied Mathematics & Computational Sciences Division of Ames Laboratory, a national lab that is part of the Department of Energy and that's located on the ISU campus.
+Merz received a B.S. degree in chemistry from Washington College in 1981 and a Ph.D. in organic chemistry from the University of Texas, Austin, in 1985.
+After postdoctoral fellowships at Cornell University and the University of California, San Francisco, Merz took a faculty position at Pennsylvania State University in 1989.
+While still teaching at Penn State, Merz led a computational group at Pharmacopeia from 1998 to 2001.
+In 2005, he moved to the University of Florida.

-Among the many positions he has held, Gordon chaired the chemistry department at North Dakota State University from 1981 to 1999 and was associate chair of chemistry at ISU from 1999 to 2004.
-For ACS, he was the vice chair-elect, vice chair, chair-elect, and chair of the Theoretical Chemistry Subdivision of the Division of Physical Chemistry from 1993 to 1997.
-He contributed to scientific publishing as a member of the advisory board of the Journal of Physical Chemistry from 1995 to 2000 and from 2006 to present.
-He has also served for several years on the advisory boards for Organometallics, THEOCHEM, and Theoretical Chemistry Accounts.
+Merz has been a fellow of the American Association for the Advancement of Science since 1999.
+He won a coveted Guggenheim fellowship in 1996.

-Gordon will present the award address before the Division of Computers in Chemistry in a session cosponsored with the Division of Physical Chemistry.
+Merz will present the award address before the Division of Computers in Chemistry.

 Join the conversation